jdc25/odin-recipes/README.md

 # odin-recipes.
-First project on the Odin Project.
 A basic recipe page to demonstrate what we have learned with HTML.